 Bronwen now works at times with her partner and fellow photographer Darren Tindale who now freelances after retiring from a glittering career as a Herald Sun photographer.
 Darren's timeless image of Saintly sleeping with the 1996 Melbourne Cup hangs in the Flemington pressroom and he worked closely with the former Bart Cummings trained champion So You Think.
 Their combined skills and love of the racing industry make them a formidable combination.

 As a team we strive for excellence.
 We use only the very best equipment, and seek to produce images that stand alone.
-We enjoy the "catch us if you can" approach as the other equine photographers continually try to emulate our style and results.
 We want clients to use our images because we took them and because they are the best.
 We do not strive to be the cheapest but we do claim to be the best.
-In 2017 the Image is Everything now prepares to embark on a journey to Europe where we will photograph at the some of the very best farms in Ireland, France and England.
-Catch us!
-If you can!
+In 2017 the Image is Everything expanded it's work into Europe where we photographed for some of the very best farms in Ireland, France and England.

 "She consistently produces memorable images to a high professional standard.
 Some photographs, including her 2009 head shot of Redoute's Choice, have become defining images for individual stallions".

 John Messara (Chairman Arrowfield Stud, Chairman Racing NSW Chairman Australian Racing Board):